jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork new project][4]

-You'll make your mark on the app in a moment, but for now, let's get your fork of the project live on the web using Bluemix.
+You'll make your mark on the app in a moment, but for now, get your fork of the project live on the web by using Bluemix.
 To make the most of DevOps Services and Bluemix, make sure that your Bluemix space has the *Delivery Pipeline* service.
-If it doesn't yet have it, follow [these steps][26] to get it.
+If it doesn't yet have it, follow [these steps][26].

 Click **Build &amp; Deploy** at the top of the screen.
 Then, click **Simple**.

 ![Simple deployment interface][5]

-Simple deployment works by directly deploying the contents of the Git repository, using the `manifest.yml` file to tell it how to deploy to Bluemix.
+Simple deployment works by directly deploying the contents of the Git repository.
+It uses the `manifest.yml` file to tell it how to deploy to Bluemix.
 Your app will deploy in a few seconds.
-Click on the link to the deployed app to give it a look:
+Click the link to the deployed app to give it a look:

 ![Simple view up close][6]